amjltc295/SQL_Homework/README.md

 ## Disclaimer

-The database and questions are based on previous TA's work.
+The database and questions are based on the previous TA's work.

 ## Author